11 Jul 2019

 This only applies to employees who work for your company — you don’t need to provide SSP for self-employed contractors.

 How to work out SSP for part-time workers

-SSP is £94.25 a week for up to 28 weeks.
-This is the minimum amount of sick pay you can legally provide and you can’t offer sick pay at a lower rate.
+SSP is £94.25 a week for up to 28 weeks per period of sickness.
+This rate is the minimum amount of sick pay you can legally provide and you can’t offer sick pay at a lower rate.

 Are there any other types of sick pay for part-time workers?

 Your part-time employees might be eligible for full pay covering all of their sick days, depending on their contract.
 This refers to Occupational Sick Pay (OSP), which you should outline in your company policy.

 Your employee will need to provide a statement of fitness for work from their doctor if they’ve been sick for more than seven consecutive days and have taken sick leave as a result.